Vikram Vedha (2022 film): Casting

 Shah Rukh Khan was approached for the film, but declined.
-In August 2019, it was confirmed that Saif Ali Khan and Aamir Khan would play the roles Police Inspector Vikram and gangster Vedha respectively.
+In August 2019, it was confirmed that Saif Ali Khan and Aamir Khan would play the roles of Vikram and Vedha respectively.
 Saif differentiated Vikram from Sartaj Singh, another police officer he played in the streaming television series Sacred Games, stating Vikram is "much more dynamic, confident and strong" than Singh who was suicidal, and constantly picked on by others.
 Pushkar–Gayathri revealed that they were unable to have R. Madhavan reprise his role of Vikram from the original, due to his commitments to Rocketry: The Nambi Effect (2022).

 After production delays due to the COVID-19 pandemic during which the writers also re-worked the script, Aamir left the project in December 2020 and was shortly thereafter replaced by Hrithik Roshan.
 This would mark the second time Saif and Roshan would share screen space after Na Tum Jaano Na Hum (2002).
 As Vedha is from Kanpur, Roshan decided to speak with an Awadhi accent.
 In July, Radhika Apte was cast as Vikram's lawyer wife and Rohit Saraf signed on to play Vedha's brother the following month.
-By November 2021, Sharib Hashmi was confirmed to be in the film as Babloo.
+In November 2021, Sharib Hashmi was cast in a pivotal role.
 In March 2022, Yogita Bihani was chosen to play Chanda.